Loveth221/MY-DATA-ANALYSIS-FINAL-PROJECT-ON-EXCEL/README.md

 2. How many product are listed under each category?

-Duplicate the existing pivot table, unchecked the checked initially, drag category field into rows product_id field into values area and sumarize value by count. click on a cell in the table, do ALT F1 in the keyboard to present your work in a chart and format to your satisfaction, CLTR X to cut and CTRL V to paste in the dashboard. below is the chart representation
+Duplicate the existing pivot table, unchecked the checked initially, drag category field into rows product_id field into values area and sumarize value by count.

 3. What is the total number of review by category